liuli-neko/NekoProtoTools/README.md

     SerializerAble sa;
     sa.a = 1;
     sa.b = "hello";
-    JsonSerializer serializer; // you can implement your own serializer, of course this repository provides a json serializer in header proto_json_serializer.hpp and more details while introducing later. std::vector<char> data;
+    JsonSerializer serializer; // you can implement your own serializer, of course this repository provides a json serializer in header json_serializer.hpp and more details while introducing later. std::vector<char> data;
     serializer.startSerialize(&data)
     sa.serialize(serializer);